GPS – who, what, where?

 GPS stands for Global Positioning System and is run by the US government.
 The system was originally called Navstar GPS.
 It is operated by the United States Space Force (USSF).
 The GPS system is a satellite-based radio navigation system (RNSS) and is one of the Global Navigation Satellite Systems (GNSS).
 Several different systems accumulate together to form GNSS which will be discussed later...

-GPS, which currently consists of several active orbital satellites, mostly uses nth satellite navigation system in the world, and simply put, GPS is a navigation system that consists of satellites, receivers, and complex calculations to determine location, velocity (velocity), and time data.
+GPS, which currently consists of several active orbital satellites, mostly uses nth satellite navigation system in the world, and simply put, GPS is a navigation system consisting of satellites, receivers and complex calculations to determine location, speed (velocity), and time data.
 The satellites are positioned and orbit on such that there are usually always at least 6 satellites in view, although this is not possible 100% of the time.

 At least 3 satellites are required to provide a position fix, as the location is determined using Trilateration.
 This differs from triangulation, as trilateration only measures distance, not angles.